oroinc/documentation/user_guide/data_management.rst

 Conclusion
 ----------

-This way, changes of properties for records in OroCRM reflect the processes in customer relationships.
-Users can add new records to OroCRM one by one, from .csv files or with integrations.
-The way in which the records can be processed can be limited with the record types (entities) and workflows, and all the changes can be tracked with the data audit tools.
-Details of the record can be easily viewed and updated in OroCRM and as soon as there has been a change, other users will see the updated information.
-Details of the records can be used and analyze by all the relevant stakeholders of customer relationships process to make their work more efficient and benefit the company, as described in the :ref:`OroCRM Users and Their Benefits <oro-benefits>` guide.
+Changing record properties in OroCRM reflects the processes that make up customer relationships.
+Users can add new records to OroCRM one by one, either with .csv files or with integrations.
+The way in which records are processed can be limited using record types (entities) or with workflows, and all the changes can be tracked with the data audit tools.
+Details of the record can be easily viewed and updated in OroCRM, and as soon as there has been a change, other users will see the updated information.
+Throughout, stakeholders of customer relationships can access record details in order to make their work more efficient.
+More information can be found in the :ref:`OroCRM Users and Their Benefits <oro-benefits>` guide.

 Related Documents